Paneer Do Pyaza Recipe (Restaurant Style)

 Storage Suggestions

-Leftover paneer do pyaza curry can be stored in airtight container in the refrigerator for 2-3 days.
-Reheat it in a pan or microwave until nicely hot before serving again.
+Leftover paneer do pyaza curry can be stored in an airtight container in the refrigerator for 2-3 days.
+Reheat it in a pan or in the microwave until it’s hot again before serving.
 Add some hot water if the thickened after refrigeration.

 Craving more?
 Subscribe to Whisk Affair to get new recipes and a newsletter delivered straight to your inbox!
 And stay in touch on FacebookPinterest, and Instagram for all of the latest updates.